 Students may complete a tutoring session in one of the three following formats.

-Chat— This is our instant chat feature, and it works well with very specific questions.
-As students visit the Center’s webpage, a blue chat box will pop up in the bottom-right corner of the screen.
-(The box will say “The Writing Center Is Online” or “The Writing Center Is Offline.”)
+Chat— As students visit the Center’s webpage, a blue chat box will pop up in the bottom-right corner of the screen.
+(The box will state “The Writing Center Is Online” or “The Writing Center Is Offline.”)
 During open hours, a typical response time is five minutes.
 If a message is sent after hours, a tutor will reply within 48 hours (except for Sunday).

-Students can ask any questions about writing.
+Through this feature, students can ask questions about the writing process.
 If a student asks a series of questions about their draft or writing (i.e. a conversation is had with the tutor, not merely a question or two), that will count as one session.

-Tutoring sessions are designed to help students move forward with their thinking about a topic, to help them revise their work, and to help them identify issues related to proofreading.
+Online Paper Reviews are designed to help students move forward with their thinking about a topic, to help them revise their work, and to help them identify issues related to proofreading.
 This requires that students submit their paper to the Writing Center with enough lead time (preferably a few days before it is due) so that the tutor has time to thoughtfully read the paper and respond, and the student has time to make any necessary changes to the draft.
-The tutor needs enough time to respond to the draft, and the student should also allow time allow time to make any changes they needed to the draft.

 Students should be sure to send their assignment instructions and draft to their tutor 24 hours before their appointment.
 At the meeting, students will be able to review their draft and discuss any questions or concerns with the tutor.

 An online tutoring session may last from 15 minutes to one hour.
 (The session must last 15 minutes to count toward the ENG 101 requirement.)

 - Log in (with Portal ID and password).